OwlTheBird/Multilayer-Perceptron-Clinical-Prediction-Model/README.md

-# Multi-Task Clinical Prediction Model
+# Multi-Task Clinical Prediction Model (On-Going project)

 This project implements a multi-task deep learning model to simultaneously predict clinical outcomes across four distinct health domains: cardiovascular, metabolic, kidney, and liver health.
 It uses a unified Multilayer Perceptron (MLP) architecture trained on the National Health and Nutrition Examination Survey (NHANES) dataset.
 The goal is to create a single, efficient model that learns a holistic representation of a patient's health to predict multiple outcomes at once.